fuzziqersoftware/newserv/README.md

 ### Windows/macOS

 1. Download the latest release-windows-amd64.zip or release-macos-arm64.zip file from the [releases page](https://github.com/fuzziqersoftware/newserv/releases).
-2. Extract the contents of the release folder to a location on your computer.
+2. Extract the contents of the archive to some location on your computer.
-3. Edit the config.example.json file in the system folder as needed, then rename it to config.json.
+3. If you want to change any options, go into the system/ folder, open config.json in a text editor, and edit it to your liking.
 4. If you plan to play Blue Burst on newserv, set up the patch directory.
 See [client patch directories](#client-patch-directories) for more information.
 5. Run the newserv executable.

 ### Linux

 There are currently no precompiled releases for Linux.
-To run newserv on Linux, see the "Building from source" section below.
+To run newserv on Linux, you'll have to build it from source - see the "Building from source" section below.

 ### Building from source